mbutz/sonicpi-leuphana-ws1718/session-overview.md

 **Samples (Download)**

+The Converse Sample Library, https://www.conversesamplelibrary.com/, is a growing collection of audio samples recorded at Converse Rubber Tracks studios.
+The library is free to use and all samples are completely royalty free – no strings attached.

 Sampleswap: This exquisite hand-picked collection of original 16-bit 44khz samples is entirely free—as it has been since 2001 when I started organizing this library..., http://sampleswap.org/

 Freesound.org: Freesound aims to create a huge collaborative database of audio snippets, samples, recordings, bleeps, ... released under Creative Commons licenses that allow their reuse, http://www.freesound.org